HLN Meets: Silvia Mather of Hummingbird Hypnotherapy

 How can hypnotherapy work to relieve symptoms of anxiety, depression, stress or phobias?

-All of these are emotions, caused by events or someone’s environment.
-But essentially, they leave the person with a certain feeling: scared, worried, sad.
+How does hypnotherapy work?
+Well, stress, depression, anxiety and phobias carry emotions, caused by events or someone’s environment.
+But essentially, they leave the person with an overwhelming feeling: whether that’s scared, worried, or sad.
 Everything we feel is sitting in our subconscious mind and, by supporting my client to go into hypnosis – where their subconscious mind is most active – I can help them access these feelings, have a look at them and shift them out.
 The subconscious mind is always looking to keep us safe and keep us feeling our best, but sometimes it just gets overwhelmed and thinks that these negative feelings are of use to us in some way.

 A phobia or fear, for example, is there to stop us doing something that our mind has decided is dangerous.
 In hypnotherapy, we work with the subconscious mind to show it that that fear is not necessary – we are safe, so the fear can go.
 It’s the same with anxiety.
 Anxiety is there because the subconscious mind thinks we are under threat in some way.
 It’s telling us to be on high alert in case anything bad happens.
 In hypnotherapy, we can show the subconscious mind that this anxiety is not helpful and is, instead, just making us feel really bad.
 That may sound quite simplistic, but if we work from that theory then even the most complicated and intertwined feelings can be unravelled and changed.